 30 day Money back guarantee if you find the course unhelpful.

 CONS OF THE MILKOLOGY ONLINE BREASTFEEDING COURSE

-*You will not meet anyone as it is an online breastfeeding course.
+*You will not meet anyone as it is all online

 *It is a video series so some concentration is needed.